Speakers

 Biography

-Dr Murielle El Hajj Nahas holds a PhD in French Language and Literature from the Lebanese University, Lebanon.
-She is currently Assistant Professor and Director of Lusail University Press (LU Press) at Lusail University, Qatar.
-She is also Associate Editor of the IAFOR Journal of Literature & Librarianship and the IAFOR Journal of Education (Language Learning in Education issues), The International Academic Forum (IAFOR), Japan, as well as Editorial Board Member of In Analysis, revue transdisciplinaire de psychanalyse et sciences, Elsevier Masson SAS, France.
+Dr Murielle El Hajj Nahas is currently an Assistant Professor and Director of Lusail University Press (LU Press) at Lusail University, Qatar.
+She holds a PhD in French Language and Literature, specialising in Psychoanalysis of Literature and Textoanalysis from the Lebanese University, Lebanon and currently serves as an Associate Editor for the IAFOR Journal of Literature & Librarianship and the IAFOR Journal of Education (Language Learning in Education issues).
+Additionally, she is an Editorial Board Member for In Analysis, revue transdisciplinaire de psychanalyse et sciences (Elsevier Masson SAS, France), a Senior Reviewer for the IAFOR Journal of Education (Technology in Education issues), and a Reviewer for the Association for Advancing Quality in Educator Preparation (AAQEP) programme in the United States.
 Her domain of research focuses on psychoanalysis of literature, the perspective on the unconscious in literary study, the roles of the instances involved in analytical/critical praxis, and the relation between literature and psychoanalysis.
 Her research interests include analysis of written narrative structure and focalisation; comparative studies of literary genres; discourse analysis and semantics; French linguistics, literature, modernism, and postmodernism studies; gender studies; literary semiotics and semiology; psychoanalysis; psychoanalytic criticism and textoanalysis; rhetoric and stylistics; and schizoanalysis.
 She has published book chapters, original articles, academic interviews, translated articles, book reviews and analyses, as well as poems.
-She has also authored a contemporary theatre book titled Fragments chaotiques published by Les impliqués Éditeur, France.
-(ORCID Link)
+She has also authored a contemporary theatre book titled Fragments chaotiques (2022), published by Les impliqués Éditeur, France.

 Panel Presentation (2023) | Unleashing the Potential: The Impact of AI and ChatGPT in Revolutionising Education